-- Keep school nurse or designated school staff informed of any changes in the student's health status.
+- Keep school nurse or designated school staff informed of any changes in your student's health status.

 Provide Supplies and Equipment

-Provide and replenish all supplies and equipment necessary to implement the DMMP, IHP, including Emergency Care Plan and Disaster Plan.
+Provide and replenish all supplies and equipment necessary to implement the DMMP, Individualized Healthcare Plan, and Emergency Care Plan.
 Supplies and equipment may include: